-- A. Initiating a Purchase - 1.
-A Purchase Requisition or other appropriate documentation may be used by an Institutional department to request the Procurement Office procure a given good and/or service.
-All Purchase Requisitions/requests require sufficient detail, as specified by the Institution's procurement office, to allow the proper processing to acquire the good and/or service (e.g. quantity, description, vendor, delivery instructions, etc.).

-- 2. Purchase requisitions/requests will result in one of the following:

-- a.
-Purchase Order

-- b.
-Contract

-- c.
-Procurement Card Purchase
+A. Initiating a Purchase

+- A Purchase Requisition or other appropriate documentation may be used by an Institutional department to request the Procurement Office procure a given good and/or service.
+All Purchase Requisitions/requests require sufficient detail, as specified by the Institution's Procurement Office, to allow the proper processing to acquire the good and/or service (e.g. quantity, description, vendor, delivery instructions, etc.). - 2.
+Purchase requisitions/requests will result in one of the following: - a.
+Purchase Order - b.
+Contract - c.
+Procurement Card Purchase - d.
-- d.
 Competitive Solicitation

-- B. Purchase Order
+B. Purchase Order

-- A purchase order means a written or electronic document issued by the Institution's Procurement Office to a Supplier authorizing a purchase.
+1. A purchase order means a written or electronic document issued by the Institution's Procurement Office to a Supplier authorizing a purchase.
 Sending a purchase order to a Supplier constitutes a legal offer to buy products and/or services.
 Acceptance of a purchase order by a Supplier forms a contract between the TBR Institution and Supplier.
 Delivery by the Supplier constitutes acceptance of the purchase order.
 See Exhibit 6 for the Purchase Order (PO) Terms and Conditions.

-- C. Contract
+C. Contract

-- 1. A contract is a written agreement which conforms to TBR Guideline No. G-030, Contracts and Agreements, https://policies.tbr.edu/guidelines/contracts-and-agreements

-- D. Procurement Card Purchase
+- A contract is a written agreement which conforms to TBR Guideline No. G-030, Contracts and Agreements, https://policies.tbr.edu/guidelines/contracts-guideline - D. Procurement Card Purchase

-- 1. A procurement card purchase is an acquisition of goods and/or services using a payment method whereby internal customers (requisitioners) are empowered to deal directly with Suppliers for purchases using a credit card issued by a bank or major credit card provider.
-Generally a pre-established credit limit is established for each card issued.
-All institutional policies, TBR policies and applicable state laws shall govern procurement card purchases.
+A procurement card purchase is an acquisition of goods and/or services using a payment method whereby purchasers are empowered to deal directly with Suppliers for purchases using a credit card issued by a bank or major credit card provider.
+Generally, a pre-established credit limit is established for each card issued.
+Procurement card purchases are subject to the requirements of Institution/TBR policies and applicable state laws.

-- E. Competitive Solicitations
+E. Competitive Solicitations

-- 1. Whenever a purchase necessitates a competitive solicitation, the solicitation may be a formal or informal process and may take the form of a Request for Quotation / Invitation for Bid (RFQ/ITB) or Request for Proposal (RFP), which may involve a multi-step process in order to determine the successful proposer.
-The steps and components defined below are required in a competitive solicitation, regardless of its form.
+- 1. Whenever a purchase necessitates a competitive solicitation, the solicitation may be a formal or informal process and may take the form of a Request for Quotation/Invitation for Bid (RFQ/ITB) or Request for Proposal (RFP), which may involve a multi-step process in order to determine the successful proposer.
+The steps and components defined below are required in a competitive solicitation, regardless of its form. - a.

-- a.
 Planning the Solicitation.
 Proper and sufficient planning should be performed to ensure the successful acquisition of the goods/services.
-Such planning may include, but not be limited to, the following:

-- (1) Determine appropriate method of procurement, i.e., ITB/RFQ/RFP, based upon nature and scope of deliverables being purchased;
+Such planning may include, but not be limited to, the following: - Determine appropriate method of procurement, i.e., ITB/RFQ/RFP, based upon nature and scope of deliverables being purchased; - (2) Estimate expected total expenditure or revenue; - (3) Confirm availability of funds for expenditure; - (4) Evaluate historical spending trends for the same or similar items: - (5) Draft open specifications using available information sources: